 This article may contain compensated links.
 See our full disclosure here

-This week, we head back to Tuscany and the Chianti region to chat with Arianna Cini about the artisan souvenirs and gifts available in her region.
+In this episode, we head back to Tuscany and the Chianti region to chat with Arianna Cini about the artisan souvenirs and gifts available in her region.
 These special crafts and food products have been created and made by locals who have developed their skills over many generations.

 Arianna, runs a slow travel tour company in Chianti with her husband Alessio and they are both passionate about the local products of the Chianti region.
-In this episode Arianna describes the crafts and food products that you can buy when you visit Tuscany that make the perfect gifts or souvenirs.
+Here, Arianna describes the crafts and food products that you can buy when you visit Tuscany that make the perfect gifts or souvenirs.
 These items are objects or foodstuffs that will bring memories of your time in the Chianti hills flooding back when you’re at home.

 Alongside their tours, they also offer wonderful Tuscan Gift Boxes full of amazing locally produced products.
 They’ve just produced two Spring editions of their boxes, the Easter box and Tuscan Wellness box to enjoy everything the new season brings including:

 - pottery (both in Tuscan Wellness and in Easter box)

 - olive oil (Tuscan Wellness and Easter box)

 - Confetti flowers (Easter box)

 - Pecorino cheese (Easter box)

 - Asparagus and Artichoke products (Easter box)